Local Area

 Paragliding

-Just a couple of minutes from Chale Bay Farm is the Butterfly Paragliding Club where they cater for both newbies and experienced paragliders.
+Just a few minutes walk from Chale Bay Farm is the Butterfly Paragliding Club where they cater for both newbies and experienced paragliders.

 Brighstone Forest